bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 ### The Structure of Commands

-This is an area where PowerShell has the same view of things as Bash and DOS etc..
-Commands are lines of text with the 'parts' being delimited by spaces.
+This is an area where PowerShell has the same view of things as Bash, DOS, etc. Commands are lines of text with the 'parts' being delimited by spaces.
 The first 'part' has to be a command of some kind or an operator.
 If the first part is an operator things can get a little more complicated, just like in Bash, but most of the time the first part is a command of some kind, and all the other parts become the arguments.

 This is the perfect opportunity to flag an important point of jargon.
 For all intents and purposes *argument* and *parameter* are synonyms.
 So far in this series we've chosen to use *argument* because that's the jargon used in both the JavaScript and Bash communities and documentation.
 However, PowerShell's authors made the other choice, so in syntax, documentation, and the broader community, the word you'll see is *parameter*.
 For your own sanity, and for ease of searching online, I strongly recommend that when you think about PowerShell, you think about parameters rather than arguments.

 ### It's Functions all the Way Down

-When reading the docs I was initially very frustrated that I could find good docs on how the standard built-in commands work, and good docs on writing my own functions, but there didn't seem to be any docs on writing scripts, and I wanted to write scripts!
+When reading the docs I was initially very frustrated that I could find good docs on how the standard built-in commands work, and good docs on writing my own functions, but there didn't seem to be any docs on writing *scripts*, and I wanted to write scripts!

 The reason for my confusion is that I'd skipped over the start of the documentation where the hand-wavy stuff lives and missed a fundamental concept — in PowerShell **scripts are just functions in their own file**!